PowerShift Publications 2018-2011

 Author: Jost Wübbeke

 Summary: This publication criticizes the WTO lawsuit against China for its export restrictions on rare earths.
-She argues that such lawsuits undermine global efforts to use raw materials sustainably and hamper a just raw materials policy.
+She argues that such lawsuits undermine global efforts to sustainably use raw materials and impede a fair raw materials policy.

 Author: Nicola Jaeger